jeevanjoseph/oci-notes/network/Networking.md

 ### Internet Gateway

-They provide a mechanism for public internet traffic to enter/exit a VCN.
+* They provide a mechanism for public internet traffic to enter/exit a VCN.
-Without an Internet Gateway, a VCN is isolated from the internet even if it has a public IP.
+* Without an Internet Gateway, a VCN is isolated from the internet even if it has a public IP.

- Is attached to a VCN, meaning its a regional construct There can be only one IG per VCN.
+* Is attached to a VCN, meaning **its a regional construct**
+* There can be **only one IG per VCN**.
- A route needs to be defined in the route table for outbound traffic to target the IG.
+* A route needs to be defined in the route table for outbound traffic to target the IG.

 ### Route Table

 A route table is a set of routing instuctions for network traffic in a VCN.

-* Each subnet has a single route table
+* Each **subnet has a single route table**
   * A single route table can be shared among many subnets and across ADs in the same region
-* Being attahed to a subnet makes the route table an AD scoped element.
+* Being attahed to a subnet makes the route table an **AD scoped** element.
 * A route rule is used when the destination address is outside the VCN's CIDR.
   * You can explicitly provide a Private IP as the target for a route rule for cases when you want to say direct internet traffic to a specific internal destination (like a firewall) that will then forward the request outward
 * No route rules are requrired when routing traffic within the VCN itself.